lucadp / Shutterstock

 Benefits of Rapid Prototyping

-Rapid Prototyping (RP), also known as Solid Freeform Fabrication (SFF) builds complex shapes through additive processes, producing components without the use of tools.
-Over recent years, many studies have demonstrated the potential benefits offered:
+Rapid Prototyping (RP), also called Solid Freeform Fabrication (SFF), builds intricate shapes through additive processes, creating components without the use of instruments.

-• Ability to vary composition within the part producing tailored properties through the component volume
+- Composition within the part can be varied, resulting in tailor-made properties through the component volume

 How Do They Work?

-SFF processes work in essentially the same way.
-Starting with a model of the component as a Computer Aided Design (CAD) file, software divides the object into a series of thin slices, stacked on top of one another.
-Using this data, commercial Rapid Prototyping machines slowly and precisely add material, recreating the individual layers and ultimately the component.
-Thus unlike traditional machining processes which remove excess material, rapid prototyping methods are additive.
+SFF processes work in fundamentally the same way.
+Beginning with a model of the component as a Computer-Aided Design (CAD) file, software splits the object into a series of thin slices, piled on top of one another.

 Rapid Prototyping Techniques